 - 1. Select the Orders tab. - 2.
-Select the active orders view from the View Orders pane
+Select the active orders view from the View Orders pane your Write Orders list box.

 - 3. Select Diet in the Write Orders list box. - 4.
 If there is a conflict, ensure that the order you are entering will not create a problem with a current or delayed diet order.